 The notification and email delivery MCP category spans four distinct use cases: transactional email (Resend, Mailgun, Postmark, SendGrid), SMS and telephony (Twilio, Infobip, Telnyx, Vonage), multi-channel notification orchestration (Courier, Novu, Infobip), and push notifications (Pushover, ntfy).
 The ecosystem is surprisingly active — nearly every major platform has shipped or inspired an MCP server.

-The headline finding: Resend ships the best-designed email delivery MCP server — 470 stars, official, dual stdio+HTTP transport, comprehensive email operations plus contact management and broadcast campaigns.
-For multi-channel, Infobip takes the architectural crown with 14 remote MCP servers covering SMS, WhatsApp, Viber, RCS, Voice, 2FA, and more — all cloud-hosted with OAuth 2.1 support.
-And Twilio’s official server takes a unique OpenAPI-generated approach that exposes the entire Twilio API surface, though with usability trade-offs.
+The headline finding: Resend ships the best-designed email delivery MCP server — 504 stars, official, dual stdio+HTTP transport, now at v2.6.0 with comprehensive email operations plus contact management and broadcast campaigns.
+For multi-channel, Infobip takes the architectural crown with 14+ remote MCP servers covering SMS, WhatsApp, Viber, RCS, Email, Voice, 2FA, and more — all cloud-hosted with OAuth 2.1 support, now backed by the AgentOS platform launched April 2026.
+Telnyx has made a major comeback — the archived Python server has been replaced by a comprehensive TypeScript MCP in the team-telnyx/ai monorepo (167 stars), with a remote server at api.telnyx.com/v2/mcp and 228 Agent Skills.
+And two entirely new entrants — Fastmail’s official MCP server (launched April 22, 2026) and AgentMail (Y Combinator S25, $6M seed) — represent opposite ends of the email MCP spectrum: privacy-focused personal email vs. agent-native autonomous inboxes.

 The Landscape